boyter/scc/README.md

 #### CSV-Stream

 csv-stream is an option useful for processing very large repositories where you are likely to run into memory issues.
-Its output format is 100% the same as CSV.
+It's output format is 100% the same as CSV.

 Note that you should not use this with the `format-multi` option as it will always print to standard output, and because of how it works will negate the memory saving it normally gains. savings that this option provides.
+Note that there is no sort applied with this option.

 #### cloc-yaml